 Please share in the comments any examples of payers or healthcare organizations working to improve the claims process for the patient.

-We discover the Better app for out-of-network claims in Part 2 of this series: Empowered patient missing in medical claims process.
+Update: We discovered the Better app for out-of-network claims, see Part 2 of this series: Empowered patient missing in medical claims process.

 Latest posts by HealthIsCool (see all)